siravich-khongrod/siravich-khongrod.github.io/static/resume-retrieval.md

 ## Future Work
 * Implementation with realtime data and authentication
-* Implementation of relevance feed to improve search experience by building this system under an Application Tracking System (ATS)
+* Implementation of relevance feedback to improve search experience by building this system under an Application Tracking System (ATS)
 * Trying different models
 * Matching open positions for a single candidate